ACherepkov1989/android_kernel_sony_msm8994_kitakami/memory_prof/README.txt

       When `op' == free_all_unused_clients, all clients previously created with create_unused_client are free'd by close()'ing all file descriptors returned by the previous calls to open().

+    o `op' == user_alloc

+      When `op' == user_alloc, profile the libc `malloc' or `mmap' functions.

+      The following remaining fields are defined:

+          allocator
+          alloc_size
+          usage_size
+          usage_fn

+      - allocator :: the underlying memory allocation function to profile.
+Currently supported values: "malloc", "mmap".
+Note that when mmap is used we also pass the MAP_POPULATE flag, so the result will also include the time taken to fault the pages in.

+      - alloc_size :: the size of the buffer to profile.
+Can be any valid size string (e.g. "4KB", "2MB", etc).
+Supported suffixes are "KB" "MB" and "GB" (or no suffix for bytes).

+      - usage_size :: how many of the allocated bytes to run through usage_fn.
+Can be any valid size string, similar to alloc_size.

+      - usage_fn :: the function to use to fiddle with the allocated memory.
+Supported values:

+          - nop :: don't touch the memory

+          - memset-n :: memset the memory to `n'

+            `n' is passed to `strtol' with a `base' of 0 so it can take any of the values supported there (see strtol(3)).

+            e.g. memset-0xa5 would result in memset(buf, 0xa5, size)
+                 memset-0 would result in memset(buf, 0, size)